baya/description/README.md

 Usage
 ==========

-`describe path/to/a/rails-app` and visit http://localhost:9393
+`bin/describe /path/to/a/rails-app` and then visit http://localhost:9393

 Description could be able to parse following ruby code